 The Board delegates the management of the Group to the Group chief executive, with the associated full power on behalf of and in the name of the Group.
-The Group chief executive is accountable for the implementation of the New Strategic Future plan and is supported by the Group executive committee.
+The Group chief executive is accountable for the implementation of the strategic plan and is supported by the Group executive committee.